-What is Spinal Muscular Atrophy?
+What is SMA?

 Spinal muscular atrophy (SMA) is a genetic condition that causes progressive degeneration of the motor nerve cells in the spinal cord and brainstem resulting in weakness of the muscles involved in breathing and voluntary movement.
-It is the most common genetic cause of infant death worldwide and is found in the Plain communities as well.
-SMA is typically grouped into different types based on severity and onset of symptoms: SMA Type 1 is the most severe and often fatal early in life.
+It is the most common genetic cause of infant death worldwide and is found throughout the Plain communities.
+SMA is typically grouped into different types based on severity and onset of symptoms: SMA Type 1 is the most severe and often fatal early in life when SMA therapies are not elected.
 Those with SMA Type 2 generally don't walk and can have breathing difficulties and scoliosis, and SMA Type 3 patients may walk but lose that ability over time.
-SMA Types 1, 2, and 3 are found within the Mennonite community, whereas the Amish have SMA type 1, and the Hutterites are known to have SMA type 3.
+SMA Types 1, 2, and 3 are found within the Mennonite community, whereas the Amish are known to have SMA type 1, and the Hutterites are known to have SMA type 3.